Does Alcohol Stop Fat Burning: Truth & Healthy Advices 2023

 To put this into perspective for the layman, a caloric surplus is eating and drinking more calories than the human organism needs to maintain its current body weight.

-For example, let’s say your average maintenance calories (calories to maintain weight) sit at roughly 2000 calories per day.
+For example, let’s say your average maintenance calories (calories to maintain body weight) sit at roughly 2000 calories per day.

 The diet and exercise regime are going great.
 It comes the weekend and you become ‘trigger-happy’ with the drinks and guzzle 18-20 units of alcohol (144-160g of alcohol).